bscotch/spritely/README.md

   are treated this way (all others are treated as normal).
 This is useful for cases where sprites containing only one image are not exported by your drawing software into a folder, but only as a single image.
++ `spritely fix -r -f folder/with/all/your/sprites/ --if-match pattern` recursively looks at all the sprites in the `folder/with/all/your/sprites/` and performs the tasks *only if* the pattern you provided with `--if-match` matches the top-level directory.
+Patterns are case-sensitive and are converted to regex with the JavaScript `new RegExp()` constructor.
+If you don't know what that means, don't worry, it'll still behave the way you expect most of the time.
+For example, with pattern `hello` you'd match `folder/with/all/your/sprites/helloworld` and `folder/with/all/your/sprites/ohhello`, but would not match `folder/with/all/your/sprites/different_top_level/hello`.

 ### Programmatic Usage